 A character might know Common, Elvish, and Primordial for example.

 This is bland, unnecessary, and lacks verisimilitude.
 Get rid of languages.
-It comes up rarely at the table.
+They rarely come up at the table.
 For most tables, languages are simply “You can communicate” or “You must use gestures.”
 Few encounters are successes and failures based on the 3-7 languages a character knows.

 Instead replace them with Culture: NAME.